I'm reordering some things here in the Obama stack.

 Good afternoon, Maha Rushi.

-Our school board last night provided emergency powers to our superintendent to increase the walking distance kids will have to walk before they qualify for bus service.
+In Montgomery County, Maryland, where I reside, our school board last night provided emergency powers to our superintendent to increase the walking distance kids will have to walk before they qualify for bus service.

 My high school freshman will be one of the first victims from us not drilling here, from us not drilling now, and from our school system not paying less.

-I also want to quickly take the opportunity to call on the ditto heads to call your show and lead you by nagging you to get out of your comfort zone to lead us to take back our country from the capitalism, destroying media.
+I also want to quickly take the opportunity to call on the Ditto Heads to call your show and lead you by nagging you to get out of your comfort zone to lead us to take back our country from the capitalism-destroying media.

 Our founders provided us with the watchdog press because they didn't even trust themselves to not amass power from we the people.

-Our entire media is treasonlessly undermining our democracy democracy by unleashing their unmatched power to brainwash over 80% of our fellow Americans to make the country.
+And now, just 230 short years later, because of mass communications as a result Of the invention of television, our entire media is treasonously undermining our democracy by unleashing their unmatched power to brainwash over 80% of our fellow Americans to large government, not limited.

 Yeah, but Rush, why aren't you leading?